rhelmot/womm/README.md

 To handle this, there are two kinds of eager share - no syncback, and syncback on completion.
 No syncback will simply discard any changes which are made on the filesystem server.
 Syncback on complete will open an additional rsync connection to the filesystem server once all jobs have completed and pull any changes back to your local machine.
-This is dangerous!
-**If there are any clock discrepancies between your local machine and the cluster, any changes you make to your application while it is running will be reverted when it is finished.**
+This is somewhat sketchy, as if there are any clock discrepancies between your local machine and the cluster, any changes you make to your application while it is running will be reverted when it is finished.
+WOMM attempts to mitigate this by checking that your local clock is synchronized with the remote clock before starting any tasks with this mode.
-Note that the syncback operation will never delete files from your local machine, only modify and create.
-This is too much of a footgun to enable.
+Note that the syncback operation will never delete files from your local machine, only modify and create - this is too much of a footgun to enable.

 Citing GNU parallel
 -------------------